toddbranch/ECE383/datasheets/microblaze_tutorial.md

 9. You do not need to create a simulation platform for this example.

-10. Check the "Generate ISE and XST project files…" checkbox.
+10. Check the "Generate ISE and XST project files..." checkbox.

 11. Click Finish

 12. You have created the custom peripheral.
 Now you need to update the "user logic" in the peripheral to implement the functionality you desire.
 13. Using your file browser, go to the location you saved your repository.
-In my case, this is: C:\Users\michael.tanner\Development\FPGA\ip_repo\MyProcessorIPLib\pcores\microblaze_tutorial_v1_00_a
+In my case, this is: `C:\Users\michael.tanner\Development\FPGA\ip_repo\MyProcessorIPLib\pcores\microblaze_tutorial_v1_00_a`
 14. You will see three different folders that make up your custom peripheral:
 a. data - this contains the "settings" for your peripheral.
-In particular, you may need to modify the *.mpd and *.pao files.
+In particular, you may need to modify the `*.mpd` and `*.pao` files.
 XPS uses these files to determine the "interface" to your custom IP peripheral.
 i.
-The *.mpd file can be used to specify "ports" that will be connected to FPGA pins under the "Ports" tab of XPS. ii.
-The *.pao file lists all the VHDL files you need to build your peripheral.
+The `*.mpd` file can be used to specify "ports" that will be connected to FPGA pins under the "Ports" tab of XPS. ii.
+The `*.pao` file lists all the VHDL files you need to build your peripheral.
 If you add a separate file (e.g., video synchronization), you need to list it in this file.
 Order matters, so place the dependent files last.
 b. devel - this contains the automatically generated project navigator files to help you develop and simulate your hardware design.
 c. hdl - this contains the actual VHDL files that implement the logic of your design.
 If you add VHDL files to the peripheral, this is the directory you place them in.
 15. To create our custom peripheral that allows up to write any value to the LEDs, we will take the following steps:
 a.
-Modify the *.mpd file to let XPS know about the "LED" port it can be connected to FPGA pins through your project’s UCF file.
+Modify the `*.mpd` file to let XPS know about the "LED" port it can be connected to FPGA pins through your project’s UCF file.
 b.
 Modify the "your_peripheral.vhd" (the name of your peripheral) to add the "LED" output and then connect it into the structural instantiation of your "user logic."
 c.
 Modify the "user_logic.vhd" file to include an LED output, and then connect one of the pre-created software registers to the LED output.
 d.
 Add the peripheral to our XPS design
 e.
 Generate the bitfile
-16. First we need to modify the *.mpd file to let XPS know about the "LED" port it can be connected to FPGA pins through your project’s UCF file.
-Add the following line to your *.pao file in the "ports" section:
+16. First we need to modify the `*.mpd` file to let XPS know about the "LED" port it can be connected to FPGA pins through your project’s UCF file.
+Add the following line to your `*.pao` file in the "ports" section:
 PORT LED = "", DIR = O, VEC=[7:0]
 17. Now we need to modify the "your_peripheral.vhd" (the name of your peripheral) to add the "LED" output and then connect it into the structural instantiation of your "user logic."
 a.
 In the entity definition for your top-level peripheral VHDL file, find the "ADD USER PORTS BELOW THIS LINE" comment.
 Add the following port: